 First Things First – Finding Those Influencers

 This is easier than you might think.
-Here are just three ways to find influencers in your niche.
+Here are just three ways to find influencers in your niche to execute a successful influencer marketing campaign.

 - Social Media – use the search function on all of the major platforms.
 There will be “voices” in your niche.
 Or use hashtag features on Instagram and Twitter.
 Influencers will be those who have many posts and a large number of followers who are engaging in discussions.